CT-Data-Haven/ctdoh/notebooks/hh_desiring_housing.md

   - Count and share of households in each band that are cost-burdened (T2 in DC report)
   - Average (median?) housing-cost-to-income ratio for each income band
-  - The approximate monthly housing cost for an affordable unit for each income band.
+  - The approximate monthly housing cost for an affordable unit (30%) for each income band.
       - Rounded to pretty numbers for legibility?
-      - DC report used lower cost burden ratios for higher income bands.
-        Should we?
   - Count and share of units by those cost bands in the area (T3 in DC report).
-  - Number of housing units needed for each cost band so each household would have an affordable housing cost, vs. the actual count of units in those cost bands (F19 in DC report) \* Again, DC used much lower cost ratios for higher income bands.
-I think we should expect they can pay more.
+  - Number of housing units needed for each cost band so each household would have an affordable housing cost, vs. the actual count of units in those cost bands (F19 in DC report)
   - For each income band, the number of households that can/cannot afford to pay more
   - Count of vacant units in each cost band (F20 in DC report).

 ## Establish groups

-Starting by using county median incomes (CMI), then income bands like we did in the Community Index reports…
+After discussion with team on 7/15 we are settled with using median hh income by county and the groupings below:

-  - poor: \< 0.5 CMI
+  - very low income: \<= 0.3 CMI
-  - low-income: \[0.5–0.75) CMI
+  - low income: (0.3–0.5\] CMI
-  - middle-income: \[0.75–1.25) CMI
+  - mid-low income: (0.5–.8\] CMI
-  - high-income: \[1.25–1.50) CMI
+  - mid-high income: (.8–1.2\] CMI
-  - affluent: \>= 1.5 CMI
+  - high income: \> 1.2 CMI

 Cost-burden in predictable breaks: